Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How often should I run competitor analyses?
+How often should I run a full competitor breakdown?

 Other Use Cases